westonrobot/docs/source/periph_user_guide/westonrobot/power_regulator_v2.x.rst

 The output ports of the power module are exposed with **Molex Megafit** connectors.
 For each port, 2 or 4 channels are provided.
 Note that the channels are interconnected internally, thus the total power consumption should not exceed the power ratings of the port.

 **Note**: The operation of the fan is dependent on the state of the 12V channel, it will operate only when the 12V channel is on.
-The fan would be turned on once the temperature reaches 28°C, and having maximum speed once the temperature reaches 40°C and above.
+The fan will be switched on once the temperature reaches 28°C, with fan speed reaching a maximum when the temperature rises to 45°C and above.

 4. Software Setup
 =================